sonali091023/90DaysOfDevOps/2026/day-74/day-74-exporters-grafana.md

 ### Task 6: Import a Community Dashboard
 The Grafana community maintains thousands of pre-built dashboards.
 Import one for Node Exporter:

+Great!
+Task 6 is where Grafana starts feeling like a real production monitoring platform because instead of building every panel manually, you'll leverage dashboards already created and tested by the community.

 1. Go to Dashboards > New > Import
 2. Enter dashboard ID: **1860** (Node Exporter Full)
 3. Select your Prometheus datasource